dochy-ksti/dochy/dochy_manual/src/b1_save_dochy_files/save_dochy_files.md

-Let's save data of Dochy.
+Let's save data in Dochy.

 There's two types of save files in Dochy,
 "Dochy Data" and "Dochy History".